masonNick/InternetSecurity/README.md

 - 4/3/2019
   #### Looking into openSSL certificate creation, including creating both a public and private key for my program.
       - The use of the openssl/x509.h and the openssl/rsa.h header files will allow me to do this.
-      - The openssl/x509.h file will let me generate a private key dynamically, while the openssl/rsa.h will allow me to create a RSA key.
+      - The openssl/x509.h file will let me generate a private key dynamically.
+      - The openssl/rsa.h will allow me to create a RSA key.
       - Finally, I will attempt to create the certificate itself by using the X509 struct to show a x509 certificate in the memory.
-The basis for this struct is located within the openssl/x509.h header file.
+        - The basis for this struct is located within the openssl/x509.h header file.
       - Using, X509_new, creates a dynamically allocated struct, used for the certificate creation.
   #### Code example for the certificate:
       - X509 * certificate;              //Creating the certificate pointer of type X509.